 And why would they want to do that?
 Maybe it's to get around the blocks that some offices and countries put on social media sites and apps like Facebook, WhatsApp and Instagram.
 And another popular use-case is to watch overseas Netflix catalogs and stream foreign sport.

-In internet slang, this process is often called ‘geo-spoofing’, but don’t worry – geek lingo aside, it’s very straightforward and we’re going to show you the easiest way to change location with a VPN.
+In internet slang, this process is often called ‘geo-spoofing’, but it’s very straightforward.
+We’ll show you the easiest way how to change location with a VPN.

 The best VPN in the world right now is ExpressVPN (opens in new tab)

 Of the hundreds of VPNs that we have reviewed, ExpressVPN tops the lot.
 Its pure speed and watertight security are a great start, and then there's the sheer amount of global servers it has and adaptability to tons of devices and streaming boxes.